Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 This compatibility note applies to the **backend stack**, tested on Ubuntu 24.04 LTS (x86_64) using Docker (`docker-compose`) or Podman (with manually installed `podman-compose`*).
 The stack is expected to work on other recent Linux distributions, but this has not been officially verified.

-Known issue: May fail on Apple Silicon (M1/M2/M3/M4) due to current SIMD usage and QEMU/Rosetta limitations.
+Known issue: May fail on Apple Silicon (M1/M2/M3/M4) due to current SIMD usage and QEMU/Rosetta limitations -- crash on M1/M2 (not tested on M3/M4)

-The **frontend** (e.g., Android emulator or physical device) can run on any OS supported by Android Studio.
+The **frontend** (e.g., Android emulator or physical device) can run on any OS supported by Android Studio

 *Compose tools are required to manage service startup dependencies (e.g., health checks).
 :::